quadratichq/quadratic/docs/embed.md

 ## Prerequisites

 The file you want to embed must be **shared publicly**.
 In Quadratic, open the file, go to **File → Share**, and under "Anyone with the link" choose **Can view** or **Can edit**.
-If the file is set to "No access", the embed will not load for people who don’t have direct access.
+If the file is set to "No access", the embed will not load for people who don't have direct access.

 ## Getting the embed link